-In addition to general translation and technical and scientific translation into and from Japanese and Italian we offer proofreading and editing services, subtitle translation and video transcription, and website translation.
+In addition to general translation and technical/scientific translation into and from Japanese or Italian we offer proofreading and editing services, subtitle translation and audio/video transcription, and website translation.

-- We are a bicultural duo with two different native languages
+- A bi-cultural duo with two different native languages

-- We are versed in the needs of the international business environment
+- Versed in the needs of the international business environment

-- We like to work directly with small- and medium-sized businesses
+- We especially like to work with small- and medium-sized businesses

-Our clients entrust us with their projects and we take that responsibility very seriously by engaging with clients in a collaborative spirit.
+We deliver always on time and are flexible.
+Our clients entrust us with their projects and we take that responsibility very seriously by engaging with them in a collaborative spirit.

 As a matter of both principle and practicality, we do not utilize machine translation nor we accept to post-edit automatically translated texts.